 Hygiene plays an important role in preventing and treating conjunctivitis.
 Keep your hands clean at all times and avoid touching your eyes too often.
 Also, use a clean, soft towel to wipe the discharge.

 Honey has anti-bacterial properties; thus, it can be a home remedy for bacterial conjunctivitis.
 It can also stop the infection from spreading and reduce redness in the eyes.
-(Marked for expert review)
+Mix 2 teaspoons of honey in boiled and cooled water.
+Use this to wash the affected eyes twice or thrice in a day.

 6. Homoeopathic Remedy